The Colors of The Sheltie

 100% m m

-Since the genes that produce white markings have, for the most part, not been identified, the term white-factored is an approximation that allows rough estimates of the likelihood of an individual Sheltie producing mismarked or color-headed white offspring.
+The S gene may not be the only gene that results in predominantly white Shelties.
 Small white body spots may sometimes be an accident of development rather than a reflection of the dog's genetic make-up.
-It is unlikely that the two Shelties pictured below have the same white color alleles, although both fall within the range of Irish white markings.
+It is unlikely that the two Shelties pictured below have exactly the same white color alleles, although both fall within the range of Irish white markings.

-NOTE: Since the genes for white markings in the Sheltie have not been determined at the DNA level, the following chart gives approximations only.
-The Sheltie with a small white body spot is unlikely to be genetically the same as a white with no color except on the head.
+NOTE: This chart gives the likelihood of color-headed white Shelties, as determined only by the S locus gene.
+The Sheltie with a small white body spot may not be genetically a white or white -factored.
 The continuous gradation of color, from a nearly solid colored Sheltie to a Sheltie with color only on the head, make it likely that several genes act together to determine the amount of white in the coat.

 Expected Colors